wayneseymour/elastic-charts/api/charts.api.md

 // @public (undocumented)
 export type SpecId = string;

-// Warning: (ae-missing-release-tag) "SpecTypes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SpecType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const SpecTypes: Readonly<{
+export const SpecType: Readonly<{
     Series: "series";
     Axis: "axis";
     Annotation: "annotation";